28 Surprising and Funny Chinese Words and Phrases (With Audio)

 3. 打酱油 (dǎ jiàng yóu)

 What about when you hear about the latest celebrity news or gossip—and instead of being morbidly curious, you really don’t care?
 There’s a Chinese term for that: 打酱油, or “buying soy sauce.”
-This means that you’re simply a bystander who’s indifferent and you have better things to do.
+This means that you’re simply an indifferent bystander and you have better things to do.

 The term was started by a passerby who was being interviewed on TV—he said he had no opinions on the matter and was just “buying soy sauce.”